smcclatchy/spreadsheet-ecology-lesson/_extras/guide.md

 ### Lesson purpose

-The purpose of this lesson is not to teach how to do data analysis in spreadsheets, but to teach good data organization and how to do some data cleaning and quality control in a spreadsheet program.
+Not to teach *data analysis in spreadsheets* rather teach good
+* data organization
+* data cleaning and
+* quality control
+in a spreadsheet program.

 ### Narrative

 #### [Introduction](/00-intro/)

-* Introduce that we're teaching data organization, and that we're using spreadsheets, because most people do data entry in spreadsheets or have data in spreadsheets.
+* teaching data organization in spreadsheets because most people use spreadsheets for
+* data entry or
+* have data in spreadsheets.
-* Emphasize that we are teaching good practice in data organization and that this is the foundation of their research practice.
-Without organized and clean data, it will be difficult for them to apply the things we're teaching in the rest of the workshop to their data.
+* good practice in data organization is the foundation of their research practice.
+* Without organized clean data, difficult to apply the things we're teaching in workshop to their data.
-* Much of their lives as a researcher will be spent on this 'data wrangling' stage, but some of it can be prevented with good strategies for data collection up front.
+* Much of life as researcher spent on 'data wrangling' stage
+* some can be prevented with good strategies for data collection up front.
-* Tell that we're not teaching data analysis or plotting in spreadsheets, because it's very manual and also not reproducible.
-That's why we're teaching SQL, R, Python!
+* not teaching data analysis or plotting in spreadsheets - very manual and not reproducible.
+* why we're teaching Python!
 * Now let's talk about spreadsheets, and when we say spreadsheets, we mean any program that does spreadsheets like Excel, LibreOffice, OpenOffice.
 Most learners are probably using Excel.
 * Ask the audience any things they've accidentally done in spreadsheets.
 Talk about an example of your own, like that you accidentally sorted only a single column and not the rest